panoramichq/docs.pano.dev/getting-started/platform-overivew.md

 Getting started is easy and you can be up and running in less than 30 minutes by just following these three steps.

 1. Connect your data and **define all your datasets** - already have the data, connect your data warehouse.
-Need help getting the data, Integrate with one of our Data Pipeline partners.
+Need help getting the data, integrate with one of our data pipeline partners.
 Once you're connected, Data Preparation and Data Definition has never been easier to manage.
-2. Let our unified **data transformation layer** inspect all of the data you connect and build useful models to speed up your analysis
+2. Let our unified **data transformation layer** inspect all of the data you connect and build useful models to speed up your analysis.
    1. Have something totally custom, dive in deep and configure your own custom models
-3. Invite teams into **Personalized Workspaces** and let them start safely customizing their metrics, setting up monitoring and letting the system push insights to them, freeing up more time to focus on the business
+3. Invite teams into **Personalized Workspaces** and let them start safely customizing their metrics, setting up monitoring and letting the system push insights to them, freeing up more time to focus on the business.

 ## The Anatomy of the Pano Platform